 With a subscription, you’ll receive new orders each week, unless you choose to skip a week.
 You can expect the order to be delivered by 9 PM on your chosen delivery date.
 If you need to change your deliver date before an order ships out, you can do so via your online account.
 This gives you full control over when your food arrives each week.
 However, you don’t have to be home in order to receive your delivery.
 A signature isn’t required and everything is shipped in insulated boxes that will keep everything cool.

 All orders that ship via ground will ship for free.
 If you select air shipping during checkout, there will be a $10 fee.
-You’ll want to keep this in mind when placing your order.

 Everything is packed so that it will stay cold for at least few hours after being delivered to you, meaning it’ll be waiting for you at home, safe and sound.
 Upon opening our first box, all the contents inside were still nice and cool.
 Just remember to refrigerate everything as soon as you can — don't leave it in the box.